- Writing for the VCH

 Over 150 of those titles are now available online at www.british-history.ac.uk.

 Since 2000 the VCH has involved volunteers in 10 different counties in researching the history of their own localities, from the city of Sunderland to the Cornish fishing villages of Newlyn and Mousehole.
-As a result of that work, assisted by the Heritage Lottery Fund, the VCH has produced 15 local history studies in paperback (the England's Past for Everyone series published by Phillimore) and a new Explore website, as well as the Learning Zone for schools.
-Projects in 20 counties
+As a result of that work, assisted by the Heritage Lottery Fund, the VCH produced 15 local history studies in paperback (the England's Past for Everyone series published by Phillimore), the Explore website, as well as the Learning Zone for schools.

 The VCH remains at work in 20 counties.
 Draft text of parish and urban histories intended for publication in 'red books' and information on the research projects which will lead to future publications can be found county by county as part of the Counties section.
 The results of research carried out as part of our county projects are also published on the Explore website under thematic sections related to the structure of VCH 'red books'.